18 Rooftop Bars in Las Vegas with Jaw-Dropping Views

 Downtown Terrace

 While Oak & Ivy is all about whiskey and craft cocktails, its Container Park neighbor Downtown Terrace is a little more loose and better suited for carefree day drinking.
-Brunch runs daily with bottomless mimosas ($18-24) and Bloody Marys ($17) available all day, every day.
-Get creative and build your own cocktail with a choice of spirit, garnish, and infusion for $13.
-Happy hour runs Monday through Friday (4–7 pm) with half-off drafts, wine, and specialty cocktails, along with discounts on Margherita Flatbreads, Tuna Tartare, and other dishes.
-No matter when you come, request a seat on the comfortable second-level patio.
+Brunch runs daily with bottomless mimosas ($25-30) and Bloody Marys ($21) available all day, every day.
+Get creative and build your own cocktail with a choice of spirit, garnish, and infusion for $16.
+The second-level terrace seating has 50 seats indoors (surrounded by floor-to-ceiling windows) and room for 80 more on the outdoor patio.